travelperk/label-requires-reviews-action/README.md

-# Label requires reviews actions
+# Label requires reviews action
 This is work in progress Github Action to require a minimum number of approving reviews on a Pull Request depending on the set of labels applied to it.

 ## Usage